So the Internet is abuzz with details of the Super Moon lunar eclipse. (27th September 2015)

 It sounds obvious but this is a deeply unifying nature-connection practice.

 This lunar eclipse was a chance for nature to remind us that we are all one under the same sky, watching the same moon, lit by the same sun, on the same earth, breathing the same air, drinking the same water, held down by the same gravity….you get the point.

 Nature attracted our attention to share its big message:

 Watching the cosmos also connects us to our ancient ancestry.
 We have the cellular memory of generations who sat under the night sky, observed patterns, predicted weather, and were awed by the mystery of the sky.

 Nature connection is written into our genetic blueprint.

-We were drawn to look at the moon and share in this collective experience by the very cells in our body that long to be connected to the natural world and each other.Connecting with nature is an essential part of our personality and collective humanity.
+We are drawn to look at the moon and share in this collective experience by the very cells in our body that long to be connected to the natural world and each other.Connecting with nature is an essential part of our personality and collective humanity.
 Click To Tweet

 The images of the Moon eclipse remind me of the first iconic images of the Earth from space where we saw for the first time, our planet as a floating sphere in space.